Ministerial and corporate governance

 - The companies under guidance are required to be efficient and profitable.

-It is the Ministry's responsibility to guide the agencies within its administrative branch, and thus implement the decisions made by Parliament and the Government.
+It is the way to implement the decisions made by Parliament and the Government.
 The working method is similar to the one used in corporations and it is based on partnerships and expert networks.

 The Ministry is responsible for the strategies, guidelines and legislation within its branch, while the agencies are tasked with their operational implementation.

-Agencies within the Ministry's administrative branch include the Finnish Transport Agency, the Transport Safety Agency, the Finnish Communications Regulatory Authority and the Finnish Meteorological Institute.
+The agencies under the Ministry’s administrative branch include the Transport and Communications Agency, the Transport Infrastructure Agency and the Meteorological Institute.

-The Finnish Transport Agency is responsible for roads, railways and waterways and the development of the transport system.
+The Transport Infrastructure Agency is responsible for roads, railways and waterways and the development of the transport system.
 It also ensures a high standard of transport services.

 Air Navigation Services Finland Oy is responsible for such special functions related to air navigation as airspace management, area control, aeronautical services for state purposes and air search and rescue services.

-The Ministry's administrative branch also includes the Finnish Broadcasting Company, Yleisradio Oy.
+The Ministry's administrative branch also includes the Finnish Broadcasting Company, Yle.
 It is steered by the Administrative Council appointed by Parliament.

 Guidance and supervision of the agencies aims at clearly defined roles and duties.
 The goals for the administrative branch are set out in, for example, the corporate strategy and operating and financial plan.